Dunskey Castle: 15th & 16th centuries

-Gilbert Kennedy of Dunure, bailie of Carrick, did not enjoy Dunskey Castle for long as in AD 1455 Exchequer Rolls of Scotland records that he was compensated for NOT having the ward of Adair.
-If he was the same Gilbert, he married Christian Adair and her son, apparently Rolland Adair, must have come of age about AD1456.
+Gilbert Kennedy of Dunure, bailie of Carrick, did not enjoy Dunskey Castle for long as in 1455, Exchequer Rolls of Scotland records that he was compensated for NOT having the ward of Adair.
+If he was the same Gilbert, he married Christian Adair and her son, apparently Rolland Adair, must have come of age about 1456.
 Christian Adair Kennedy was a widow and Dunskey apparently was resigned by Gilbert Kennedy then shown as of Quhiltis which may have been "White Hills" next to/or Kilhilt / Kinhilt, to William Earl of Douglas who in turn must have assigned it over to Rolland Adair when he came of age.